Frequently Asked Questions

 - How much does counseling cost?

-- I’ve heard that students are only allowed eight counseling sessions.
+- I’ve heard that the Counseling Service does short-term therapy.
 What if I need/want more?

-- I’ve used my eight sessions for the academic year, but I’m really having a hard time.
+- I’ve already seen a counselor for short-term therapy this the academic year, but I’m really having a hard time.
 What should I do?

 - How do I know if my situation constitutes a crisis or emergency?